vinodkd/guts/README.md

 Grand Unified Theory of Software
 ================================

 GUTS is my attempt at creating a "natural" theory for software much like physics does for the real world.
-The big ideas are to define the properties of software in terms of building blocks such as the atomic statment and datum; build up towards larger and more complex structures such as modules, components, applications and ecosystems; model their structure as analogues of phsyical constructs and the behavior as dynamic systems.
+The big ideas are to:

+- define the properties of software in terms of building blocks such as the atomic statment and datum;
+- build up towards larger and more complex structures such as modules, components, applications and ecosystems;
+- model their structure as analogues of phsyical constructs and the behavior as dynamic systems.
+- use these models to predict software stability, flexibility etc.

 End goal
 ========